 Columbia International University is a Christian institution with a biblical worldview, as well as an eye toward helping students prepare for new professional goals.
 They’re based in Columbia, South Carolina.

 CIU offers graduate and seminary programs, many of them available online.
 Graduate majors include education, Christian ministry, teaching English as a foreign language, business administration, and more.

 GPA requirements: For general graduate admissions, students must hold a minimum GPA of 2.5.
 However, requirements may vary by program, so it’s important to learn more about your intended area of study in the course catalog.

 Can I Get into Graduate School with a 2.5 GPA?
 How to Get into Grad School with a 2.5 GPA (Potentially!)

 So, you didn’t do as well in your undergraduate program as you wished.
 Maybe life circumstances got in the way of reaching your full potential in college.
 And, maybe you’ve matured a lot since your undergrad years, and you’re looking for a second chance.

-There are a few strategies that might help you find and apply to graduate schools that accept 2.5 GPA.
+There are a few strategies that might help you find and apply to graduate schools that accept 2.5 GPA and universities that accept 2.5 GPA.
 These include: